 At trial, the prosecutor must prove, beyond all reasonable doubt, that the operation of the vehicle in a negligent manner was likely to cause the specific harm that occurred, the great bodily injury or death of another person.

-In a prosecution for vehicular homicide under Florida law, the jury should often be instructed that reckless driving is a lesser included offense when the cause of death is disputed.
+In a prosecution for vehicular homicide under Florida law, the jury should often be instructed that the crime of reckless driving is a lesser included offense when the cause of death is disputed.

 Jury Instruction for Vehicular Homicide under Florida Law